pneuvial/lmfdp/Transcriptomic_data_analysis/README.md

 # Transcriptomic data analysis

-Data and code to reproduce the figures for the gene expression data analysis:
+Data and code to reproduce the figures for the gene expression data analysis

 ## Data